Keshi Anderson: Career

 After spending time with the Watford Academy, Anderson began his senior career with Barton Rovers, scoring 32 goals in 53 games in all competitions, including 26 league goals.
 After scoring a hat-trick in six minutes while on trial at Brentford against Crystal Palace, the latter club signed him in February 2015.
 He scored on his debut for the Palace under-21 team, and a day later Palace manager Alan Pardew stated that Anderson would be in his senior squad for the forthcoming game away at Leicester City on 7 February.

 Anderson joined Doncaster Rovers on a one-month loan on 24 September 2015 and made his Football League debut against Sheffield United a couple of days later.
 In October, the loan was extended until January 2016.
 On 21 November, Anderson suffered a broken leg in a match against Rochdale that would keep him out for nine months.

 On 31 August 2016, Anderson moved to EFL League One side Bolton Wanderers on a season-long loan deal.
 He scored on his Bolton debut three days later as the Wanderers came from behind to draw 1–1 with Southend United at the Macron Stadium.
 Crystal Palace recalled Anderson on 16 January 2017, and he signed for Northampton Town on loan the next day.

 On 31 August 2017, Anderson joined EFL League Two side Swindon Town on loan until January 2018.
 Two days later, he made his Swindon debut in their 4–1 home defeat against Barnet, featuring for 66 minutes before being replaced by Kaiyne Woolery.
 On 16 September 2017, Anderson scored his first goal for Swindon during their 3–2 home victory over Stevenage, doubling the hosts' lead in the 13th minute.
 After the conclusion of his loan period, Anderson joined Swindon on a permanent transfer on 16 January 2018.

 A new contract was offered by manager Richie Wellens at the end of Swindon Town's League Two title-winning 2019–20 season; however, Anderson declined the offer and took to social media to announce that he was leaving the club when his contract expired.

 Anderson signed for Blackpool on 29 June 2020 on a two-year contract, including an option for the club to extend the deal by a further year.
 He scored his first goal for the club in an EFL Trophy tie against Accrington Stanley on 6 October 2020.

 On 22 July 2023, after a successful trial period, Anderson signed a one-year deal with EFL Championship club Birmingham City.
 At the end of the 2023–24 season, the club triggered their option for a 12-month contract extension.
 In October 2024, Anderson's contract was extended for a further year, to run until 2026.

+He left the club by mutual consent in January 2026.
+Later that month he signed for Portsmouth.

+On 6 April 2026, his 31st birthday, Anderson scored his first Portsmouth goal on his first start for the club, in a 2-2 draw with fellow relegation strugglers Oxford United.